 Price versus Software Quality: An everlasting dilemma

-Understanding that Price is the value that someone is willing to pay for something and that Quality is an attribute and a subjective appreciation that is inherent to things which enables us to compare various products… Which matters the most, price or quality?
+Understanding that Price is the value that someone is willing to pay for something and that Quality is an attribute and a subjective appreciation that is inherent to things which enable us to compare various products.
+Which matters the most, price or quality?

 It is important to keep in mind that quality is built through a process of hard work and underlying costs (labor, materials, different processes, quality controls, etc.), which often explains its high cost.

 Understanding what it means to make software and measuring its quality is not anything simple.
 This has been a constant debate in the world of software development.
 Many think that quality simply cannot be measured accurately while others ensure that the quality of software can’t be known until the project is totally finished and functioning.

 For this reason, when a company decides to hire for the development of a customized system, it usually faces the decision to choose the best supplier and technological partner that meets its particular needs and, in addition, guarantees quality, long-term benefits and a good cost-benefit ratio that will be reflected in earnings and growth.